After giving birth you will experience natural blood loss called lochia. Find out what it is and how best to prepare.

 Immediately following delivery of your baby, your body discharges the lining of the womb.
-This discharge, called the lochia, is usually bright red, very heavy, it may come out in gushes or flow more evenly like a normal period, and may contain clots.
+You will need to prepare with maternity pads.
+This discharge, called the lochia, is usually bright red and very heavy.
+It may come out in gushes or flow more evenly like a normal period, and may contain clots.
 Over the first six to 12 hours this should lessen when resting.
 However, when you get up and move around you may experience a rush of blood loss.
 This is because the blood pools inside the body, escaping when you change position.

 You may bleed for as little as two to three weeks or as long as six weeks after birth.
 After the first few days your blood loss will lessen.
-It will change colour from bright red to more pink and watery and then brown over the second and third week.
+The colour will change from bright red to more pink and watery and then brown over the second and third week.

 Hygiene and comfort are really important after having your baby.
 Remember to wash your hands before changing pads as well as after.
 You need to change your pads frequently to stay fresh and help prevent infection.
 You will need to change your sanitary pad or towel every one to two hours to begin with and then, over the next two days, possibly every three to four hours.